The GDPR (General Data Protection Regulation) is the set of guidelines that you must adhere to if you handle personal data of European Union users.

 And the week after that, we will present the Data Processing Agreement that users will be able to sign and download.

-GDPR is coming May 25th, and we want you to have all the tools necessary to make it an easy transition.
+We want you to have all the GDPR tools necessary to make it an easy transition.